Making your option choices in school? Get inspired andpick the future you want

 These figures refer to this job and similar ones with comparable skills and qualifications.
 They only apply to Scotland.
 Source: Oxford Economics

-A day in the life — chef
+A day in the life – Chef

 What it's like

-You’d prepare food using a variety of cooking methods.
+You’ll prepare food using a variety of cooking methods.
 Creativity and imagination would help you present your food attractively.

-You would:
+You will:

-• Prepare, cook and present food to the required standards
+• prepare, cook and present food to the required standards

-• Make sure that food is served promptly
+• make sure that food is served promptly

-• Monitor food production to ensure consistent quality and portion size
+• monitor food production to ensure consistent quality and portion size

-• Look after kitchen equipment
+• look after kitchen equipment

-• Control the stock levels of ingredients
+• control the stock levels of ingredients

 You need to follow hygiene regulations and health and safety legislation to make sure your food won’t make customers ill and that the kitchen is a safe place to work.